Trial Attorneys Serving the State of Louisiana

 Baton Rouge DWI Vehicular Negligent Injuring Attorneys

-Defending DWI Negligent Injuring & Vehicular Homicide Charges in Baton Rouge
+Defending DWI Negligent Injuring & Vehicular Homicide Charges

 DWI charges are harsh enough, but if a DWI resulted in an injury or death, the penalties are more severe.
 You can’t depend on just any legal team to protect your best interests in this type of case.
 You need award-winning lawyers who can compel a jury to believe you are innocent through effective defense strategies and articulate communication.

 Experience the difference that results-driven, client-focused advocacy can do for you.
-Contact (225) 414-5954 now!
+Contact (225) 953-8330 now!

-Vehicular negligent injuring is defined under Louisiana Revised Statute 14:39.1 as inflicting an injury upon another person while operating a vehicle, which is a misdemeanor offense.
+Vehicular negligent injury is defined under Louisiana Revised Statute 14:39.1 as inflicting an injury upon another person while operating a vehicle, which is a misdemeanor offense.
 If convicted, you will be fined up to $1,000 and/or imprisoned for up to six months.

-When the injuries sustained are “serious bodily injury”, you will likely be charged with first-degree vehicular negligent injuring, which is a felony offense.
-Louisiana law §39.2 pertains to the offense of first-degree vehicular negligent injuring.
 This law involves causing serious bodily injury to another person while operating a motor vehicle, aircraft, watercraft, or other conveyance.
 The offense is considered first-degree when certain conditions are met, including operating under the influence of alcohol or certain controlled substances, having a blood alcohol concentration of 0.08% or more, or consuming a combination of alcohol and non-controlled substances beyond recommended levels.
-Violation of this law is considered presumptive evidence of negligence.
-The statute outlines penalties, including a fine of up to two thousand dollars and imprisonment for up to five years.
-Click Here to learn more about this law.

 Louisiana Revised Statute 14:32.1 defines vehicular homicide as, “the killing of a human being caused proximately or caused directly by an offender engaged in the operation of any motor vehicle whether or not the offender had the intent to cause death or great bodily harm, when certain conditions exist and such condition was a contributing factor to the killing.” ((see LA RS 14:62.1 A (1)- (7) )